isomerpages/nrf-corp/_rie-ecosystem/Research, Innovation and Enterprise 2030.md

 that are part of successful Horizon Europe Pillar II projects, in areas of priority to Singapore.</p>
 <p>Singapore entities, including researchers from publicly-funded research
-institutions and companies are eligible to apply for the SG-HE Complementary Fund.</p>
+institutions and companies, are eligible to apply for the SG-HE Complementary Fund.</p>
 <p>Please sign up <a href="https://go.gov.sg/sghe" rel="noopener nofollow" target="_blank">here</a> to
 indicate your interest in the SG-HE Complementary Fund and to RSVP for